SwapnilDaddikar07/todo/README.md

-A simple TODO app to track and manage tasks written in Go.
+A simple TODO app written in Go to help track and manage tasks.

 How to use -
 1. go install github.com/Swapnildaddikar07/todo@latest